jesseday/snippets/drupal-ajax-forms/README.md

 # Ajax Loaded Form Example

 This is an example of an ajax loaded form that uses drupal's ajax framework for submit and delivery.

-As of 2015-02-09, the method has been tested on a production site, but I generalized all ids, classes, etc.. so if it doesn't work, that's where I'd start.

-I'd change all instances of 'ajax_form' or 'ajax-form' to whatever you want to name your module.
+ID's and classes have been generalized and not tested, so there are no guarantees that this works out of the box.